 21. So it will happen in that day, that the LORD will punish the host of heaven on high, and the kings of the earth on earth.
 22. They will be gathered together like prisoners in the dungeon, and will be confined in prison; and after many days they will be punished.

 The translations of the passage are diverse.
-However, the following can be gathered from common threads among the translations and from related
+However, the following can be gathered from common threads among the translations and related

 1. The verses prior to Isaiah 24:21-22 describe the Great Tribulation, setting the context of the passage.